MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 ### Multiple Organizations for one Enterprise

-A single enterprise can have multiple organizations under it in viva goals.
+A single enterprise can have multiple organizations under it in Viva Goals.
 The following are some scenarios where enterprises may opt for this structure:

   - Enterprises that have departments/divisions working in silos and want only select members such as the leadership team to view their progress.
   - Different divisions follow different cadences for planning and execution.
   - There are some privacy constraints among the divisions within the enterprise.

-In such cases, each department/division will be an organization.
+In such cases, each division will be an organization.
 Users part of the multiple organizations will be able to switch between the organizations to view and contribute to the OKRs progress.

 :::image type="content" source="../media/goals/5/organization-picker.png" alt-text="Multiple organizations in Viva Goals." lightbox="../media/goals/5/organization-picker.png":::

 Let us consider the following example: Contoso Suites is a company that offers various products such as VanArsdel and Relecloud — their collaboration suite and cloud suite, respectively.
 Both these product divisions are independent of each other and work in silos.
-So, they created 2 organizations in Viva Goals—VanArsdel, and Relecloud—to represent each of the enterprise’s product divisions.
+So, they created 2 organizations in Viva Goals—VanArsdel and Relecloud—to represent each of the enterprise’s product divisions.

 Now, under each organization, multiple teams and subteams can be created to match the structure of the enterprise and its divisions.
 These organizations can then have their own org-level, team-level, and individual OKRs populated in them.